The 6 Best Countries to Incorporate a Company for Your Online Business

 Administrative tasks and bureaucracy can be tedious, time-consuming, and pricey.
 Moreover, there's a big chance you make mistakes if you don't know things well.

-Therefore, a country with limited administrative overheads offers great advantages.
+Therefore, a country with limited administrative overheads offers significant advantages.
 There are many examples, but I will list the most common.

 Business Licenses

 In many countries, you are required to get one or more licenses to start a business.
-For your company, this means more work, time, costs, and hassles.
+This means more work, time, costs, and hassles.

 Tax Reporting

-If you're reading this guide, you're probably interested in learning how to set up and run a business in the best possible way.
+If you're reading this guide, you're probably interested in learning how to set up a company and run your business as best as possible.
 This also includes finding the easiest way to report and pay taxes.

-In fact, some jurisdictions require you to do that once a year, but others quarterly.
+Some jurisdictions require you to do that once a year, but others quarterly.
 This means, again, more time, work, and expenses.
-If you prefer, instead, to focus on growing your revenue and business, make sure tax reporting is easy (fairly and legally due but easy).
+Instead, you should opt for easy tax reporting and focus on growing your revenue and business.

 Operating Agreements & Share Certificates

-An operating agreement states the company internal operating procedures and how the members – or owners – relate to each other.
+An operating agreement states the company's internal operating procedures and how the members – or owners – relate to each other.
 The share certificates are documents issued by the company and certify the ownership of one or more shares.
-The certificate of formation (also known as articles of incorporation, certificate of incorporation or corporate charter) establishes the relationship between the company and the state of incorporation.
+The certificate of formation (aka articles of incorporation, certificate of incorporation or corporate charter) establishes the relationship between the company and the incorporation country.

 An example can clarify better.
-Let's assume we open a business with two other partners and after two years we want to change the ownership structure of our LLC (and, maybe, the entity type).
-What will happen if we incorporate the business, respectively, in the US and Andorra?
+Let's assume we open a business with two other partners, and after two years, we want to change the ownership structure of our LLC (and, maybe, the entity type).
+What would happen if we incorporated the business in the US and Andorra?

 In the USA, we have to